 So, how will you organize your small business accounting?
 Here are five important steps to prepare your business for fiscal success.

 1. Separate your personal and business finances

 Many small business owners struggle with separating their personal and business finances.
 It may seem like you can commingle accounts, especially when you’re just starting your business.
 But, it is critical to not mix your personal transactions with your business transactions.
 Do your business a favor — don’t compromise in this area.

 Open different checking accounts and credit cards for your business to keep finances separate.
 If you do not separate your finances, you will not have a clear picture of your business’s financial health.

 Some of your business expenses are tax deductible.
 You could waste time going through miles of bank records during tax season to figure out which expenses are deductible.

 2. Use small business accounting software

 Cloud accounting software can make it easy for you to track your business’s transactions.
-You can record your expenses, revenue, payroll, and taxes right in the software.
+You can record your expenses and revenue right in the software.
 Small business accounting software will help you cut down on paper documents.
 It keeps your records concentrated in one place, instead of scattered around your office.

 3. Track every transaction